akimdavidov671/time-series-liquidity-forecasting/README.md

 The primary dataset consists of daily historical market data for XLK (Technology Select Sector ETF), which serves as the main asset for model development and evaluation.

-Data is downloaded using yfinance and includes daily:
+Data is downloaded using yfinance and includes daily open, high, low, close prices and trading volume

-- Open, High, Low, Close prices and Trading Volume

 The XLK sample spans approximately 2000–2024, covering multiple macroeconomic environments including the Global Financial Crisis, post-crisis QE period, and the COVID/tightening cycle.